lidajun/NavigationController/README.md

 ((NavigationActivity) getActivity()).addAndCommitFragment(R.id.frameLayout, new FragmentB());
 ```

-Let your fragment inherit NavigationFragment or NavigationFragmentV4
+Let your fragment inherit NavigationFragment

 other:
 You can get the slide of fragment via viewChange (float page), starting with 0.
 Please ignore if not used